 Soon after Junning started his lectureship in UoE in September 2017, he was awarded with Outward Mobility Academic Fellowship from the University, to visit one of his current research collaboration group in University of British Columbia (UBC) for experiment work and future grant application.

-Both domestic and international students are welcome to apply for their PhD with Dr. Junning Chen, and available funding opportunities can be found through the University Funding Database or through their individual national funding agencies, such as Chinese CSC Scholarship (Programme ID 200153).
+Both domestic and international students are welcome to apply for their PhD with Dr. Junning Chen, and available funding opportunities can be found through the University Funding Database or through their individual national funding agencies.

 More Information about Junning